adafruit/Adafruit-WebIDE/config/README.md

 We've pre-loaded the Adafruit Python libraries that you may find useful.

-By navigating into those libraries, you can choose to copy them into you project folder, so you can edit, and save them.
+By navigating into those libraries, you can choose to copy them into your project folder, so you can edit, and save them.
 If you ever need to start over, just delete your copied project folder, and grab the Adafruit libraries again.